Seeing Shadows Out of the Corner of Your Eye: What It Could Mean

 What KASE Paranormal Can Do

 Whatever is behind the shadows you are seeing, your experience is real.
-Whether the cause is optical, environmental, medical, or something less easily defined, you are not making it up and you do not need to feel embarrassed about it.
+The cause may be optical, environmental, medical, stress-related, sleep-related, or something less easily defined.
+You are not making it up, and you do not need to feel embarrassed about asking for help.